+- o when and where the alleged incident took place, including date and time

+- who was present

-- When and where the alleged incident took place, including date and time - Who was present - The account of what is alleged to have happened - o a description of any injuries observed - o o Your name, signature and date - Students' signature, if appropriate - If the complainant is the student him/herself, questions should be kept to the minimum necessary to understand what is being alleged.
+- the account of what is alleged to have happened

+- a description of any injuries observed

+- o your name, signature and date

+- o students' signature, if appropriate

+- If the complainant is the student him/herself, questions should be kept to the minimum necessary to understand what is being alleged.
 Care must be taken in asking or interpreting responses to questions about indications of abuse as this could have an effect on the evidence which is put forward if there are subsequent legal proceedings.